Sydney-Informatics-Hub/geopython/00-intro.md

 You can also start a Python IDE session, and execute commands one by one.

 A handy tool is the Jupyter Notebook (modelled from Mathematica's Notebooks), that we will predominately be using throughout this course.
-They are good for the kind of non-development focused Python tasks you may need.
+They are good for the kind of development (as opposed to production/deployment) focused Python tasks you may need.

 There are also online environments that can host Python code and notebooks for you.